Mer1ck/Japanese-Folklore/README.md

 TO DO:
 - Remove dependency on Magiclysm.
 Eventually I want this mod to have it's own standalone magic system based on the 5 Eastern elements/phases (Water, Fire, Earth, Wood, Metal)
 - Expand on NPCs.
 I plan on adding in at least another NPC to teach ninpo techniques and establish proper dialogue options when conversing with them

+Ideas and suggestions are welcome if you have any to share.